 Where pj,k,r is the detection probability at site j for sampling occasion k and dataset r.
 In our model, the detection probability depends on one covariate: the length of the transect crossing the cells j at replicate k for dataset r.
 This covariate is a measure of the sampling effort.

-To ensure the detection probability could be accurately identified, multiple sampling occasions are needed.
+To ensure that detection probability could be accurately identified, multiple sampling occasions are needed.
 Counts were repeated for each dataset over different years.
 We considered these counts as identical replicates despite potential inter-annual variability.
 This decision was made to obtain a static and averaged representation of seabird distribution, without accounting for year-to-year fluctuations.
 Additionally, seabirds are long-lived species with colonies locations that remain relatively fixed over time.
 Their population sizes are not expected to vary significantly between years, except for occasional migration variability.
 For all these reasons, this approach was deemed appropriate.

 2.2.2 Seabirds abundance modeling with count data

 As a second step, we inferred seabird at-sea abundance using N-mixture models [41, 33].
-Similarly to occupancy models, N-mixture models have a hierarchical structure where the observation is defined conditionally on the latent process describing the true abundance [41,
+Similar to occupancy models, N-mixture models have a hierarchical structure where the observation is defined conditionally on the latent process describing the true abundance [41,

 33].